nc-minibbs/minibbs.us/README.md

 # minibbs.us website

-## Editing the site
+## Editing the site content

-Site content to be rendering by building the site is in the `site` directory.
+Site content to be rendering by building the site is in the `content` directory.
 The published version of the site is in the `_site` directory;
-you should not need to edit file in this directory.
+you should not need to edit files in this directory.

-To render just one webpage (ie: when editing), instead of hitting the 'knit' button do the following:

-1. Run the 1a, 0a, 0b rscripts in the `R` directory
-to load datasets and functions into your global environment.
-2. Knit from the R console with `rmarkdown::render("your_doc.Rmd")` instead of using the knit button.
-The knit button won't reference files in your global environment (which you've loaded in step 1) but calling the `rmarkdown::render()` function from the console will.

 ## Building the site